The entire book appears at this link with chapters added after appearing online:

 day was driving like a batwoman out of hell along Morrison Road.

-activities for weeks without being noticed.
-She could only catch
+faux invalid’s activities for weeks without being noticed.
+She only

 I bet you are sick of the place by now.”